rupahealth/rupa-js/readme.md

 # @rupa-health/rupa-js
 The official browser-side library for Rupa.
-You can use this library to allow your practitioners to quickly start new orders using an `OrderIntent` object.
+You can use this library to allow your practitioners to quickly start new orders from your site.

 ## Overview
 ```typescript